jetfirephp/validator/readme.md

 #### optionalIf

-The input is optional if it valid some condition
+The input is optional if it validates some condition

 ```php
     'firstName::Peter' => '',